allegory-software/allegory-sdk/README.md

 the main loop and manage threads all by itself, and its configuration directives are inescapably byzantine and undebuggable by trying to do declaratively what is sometimes better done procedurally in a web server.

 We also don't like inversion-of-control in general.
-The industry is also waking up to this in recent years by moving from scriptable web servers like apache and nginx to more flexible build-your-own kits like golang and node.
+The industry is also waking up to this in recent years by moving from scriptable web servers like apache and nginx to more flexible build-your-own kits like golang or node.

+### Why not Golang or Node?

+It's the same answer: hackability.
+Golang and Node have their networking guts written in C while ours is Lua all the way down to OS APIs with a few exceptions (libtls).

 ------------------------------------------------------------------------------
 <sup>Allegory SDK (c) 2020-2024 Allegory Software</sup>